How passion led our partners to open up shop in apple country: The origin stories behind Grey & Gold Cider and Georgian Hills Vineyard.

-In a short time, Baker needed an orchard of his own, and knew there was no better place to go than the Georgian Bay area, the largest apple growing region in Ontario.
-The moderating effect of South Georgian Bay combined with the protective cover of the Niagara Escarpment creates a unique microclimate which is perfect for apple growing.
-The Baker family relocated to a beautiful and enormous farm in Beaver Valley, surrounded by neighboring apple orchards and cideries.
+In a short time, Baker needed an orchard of his own and knew there was no better place to go than the Georgian region.
+The moderating effect of South Georgian Bay combined with the protective cover of the Niagara Escarpment creates a unique microclimate that is perfect for apple growing.
+The Baker family relocated to a beautiful farm in Beaver Valley, surrounded by neighboring apple orchards and cideries.
 Soon enough, his ciders became locally renowned for their character, always leaving those who tried his beverages with this thirst for more.

-Did you know the folks behind Georgian Bay vineyards come from a long line of apple farmers?
-The Ardiel family was apple farmers for three generations, until they decided to apply their knowledge of the terroir to produce wine.
+While some were led to Georgian Bay for the orchards, others came to begin vineyards.
 This area is often overlooked as a location for a vineyard, as it is assumed grapes can’t grow this far North.
 But in 2004, the founding partners of Georgian Hills Vineyard recognized that Georgian Bay’s unique microclimate could allow not just apples to grow, but grapes, too.
 The hills from the Niagara Escarpment moderate cold temperatures flowing in from the lakes which would normally freeze the grapes.
-The limestone escarpment traps the moderating lake effects, and this protection allows the grapes to grow safely each year into delicious and complex wines.
-Seizing this opportunity, the founding partners John Ardiel and Robert Ketchin were excited to begin this adventure in the Beaver Valley.
+The limestone escarpment traps the moderating lake effects, and this protection allows the grapes to grow safely each year into a delicious wine.
+Seizing this opportunity, the founding partners John Ardiel and Robert Ketchin were excited to begin this adventure in Georgian Bay.

 The partners wanted Georgian Hills Vineyards to be a pleasure to interact with from the time a visitor arrives at the vineyard to the final moment the taste of wine leaves their mouth.
-This means each individual staff member is passionate and knowledgable about the vineyard, devoted to greeting and guiding a visitor through a tasting experience, offering the best food pairings to expose the unique characteristics of the elegant wine.
+This means each individual staff member is passionate about the vineyard, devoted to greeting and guiding a visitor so they can have the best experience possible, and the wine itself is elegant and fresh.
 The vineyard has received particular acclaim for their Wild & Inspired collection, which aims to tell a story about the naturally wild and rich soil that the vineyard relies upon.

-In a nod to their apple farming roots, Georgian Hills also produces a line of Georgian Hills Ciders.
-The Ardiel Pear Cider is a customer favorite for those who visit the vineyard patio and favor a crisp cider to accompany their charcuterie board.
+The same cider revolution that so motivated the Baker family inspired the vineyard to produce an impressive selection of Georgian Hills Ciders.
+The Ardiel Pear Cider is a customer favorite for those who visit the vineyard patio and favor a cider to accompany their charcuterie board.
 For Georgian Hills, and their founders who invested in the microclimate and soil of this region, “tasting is believing”.